Arkansas City school district extends fall break, adds wellness days

 ARKANSAS CITY, Kan.
-(KSNW) — The Board of Education for the Arkansas School District, USD 470, held a special meeting Tuesday where they voted to extend their fall break to include Nov.
+(KSNW) — The Arkansas City school district held a special meeting Tuesday where they voted to extend their fall break to include Nov.
 19, 22 and 23.

 The days will be used as wellness days in an effort to provide a mental health break for students and staff while also addressing the increase in COVID cases throughout the district, according to the BOE.